Visillect/mls-dataset/README.md

 ## Spectra

-Illuminants and surfaces spectra are given in csv-files in the range from 380 nm to 780 nm with sampling every 0.6-0.7 nm.
+Illuminants and surfaces spectra are given in the range from 380 nm to 780 nm with sampling every 0.6-0.7 nm.
+Spectrum for single illumint or surface is given in a single comma-separated csv-file containing two columns: "wavelength" and "value".

 [illuminants](https://bit.ly/315t0dy) `ftp://vis.iitp.ru/mls-dataset/illuminants.zip` 4 MB